Potty Training Boys in only 3 Days – Tips, Tales and Takes

 • 1 shirt changes

 Day 2 can be summed up just like this weekend’s weather.
 Pretty darn dry.
-I keep flip-flopping on how I feel this whole thing is going but the honest truth, most of today has been dry and much better than yesterday.
+I keep flip-flopping on how I feel this whole thing is going, but the honest truth is that most of today has been dry and much better than yesterday.
 I am probably being too hard on myself for things not being perfect so far.

 The simple fact is, Day 2 has been better than Day 1.